Blumenstein Audio History

 Clark Blumenstein's interest in speaker design and manufacturing first took root as a fascination with the physics and cultural relevance of the variety of loudspeakers produced throughout history.
 This fascination germinated alongside the pursuit of a music history bachelor's degree at Whitman College in Walla Walla, WA.
-Later, Clark began an apprenticeship for three years at the world-famous high-end speaker company Cain & Cain Audio.
-There he studied under master cabinet maker Terry Cain, then under his widow, landscape artist Leslie Williams Cain.
+During the course of earning his music diploma, Clark was an apprentice for three years at the world-famous high-end speaker company Cain & Cain Audio.
+There he studied under master cabinet maker Terry Cain.
+After Terry's untimely passing from lou Gherrigs disease, he studied under Terry's apprentice.
+After they chose to leave the business, he studied under Terry's widow, landscape artist Leslie Williams Cain.
+(Clark also services certain Cain & Cain Audio products by custom request (maintenance, upgrades, and repairs)).

-Blumenstein Ultra Fi started out of a small home-based workshop with a primary focus on the research and development of small high-fidelity single driver speakers.
+Blumenstein Ultra Fi initially started out of a small home-based workshop as Clark's top secret experimental laboratory for new Cain & Cain designs with a primary focus on the research and development of small high-fidelity single driver speakers.
 The initial results were good.
-Clark began shipping them to a small, but growing number of enthusiastic clients around the globe.
+With Terry's approval, Clark began shipping them to a small, but growing number of enthusiastic clients around the globe.

 + 2011-Present Day

-Clark then migrated to Seattle and then most recently to Tacoma where, taking inspiration from the capacious waters of Puget Sound, he expanded production capacity and staff.
-In November 2015 he finalized what are now the Marlin, Orca, Triton and Benthic speakers, which are augmented by Waterline Cables and Blumenstein accessories.
+Clark then migrated to Seattle where, taking inspiration from the capacious waters of Puget Sound, he expanded production capacity and gradually expended the lineup of offerings.
+In November 2015 he launched three more main production Blumenstein speaker models - Marlin, Triton and Benthic speakers, augmented by Waterline Cables and Blumenstein accessories.
 These commercially and acoustically successful designs now ship out by the batch monthly.
-All of our products, cables and accessories are still built by hand in house, by Clark and his employees, producing with custom made and off-the-shelf components, tools, and sustainable materials.
+All Blumenstein products, cables and accessories are still built by hand in house, by Clark Blumenstein.
+Summer of 2018: expanded the business into a new workshop in the historic Wallingford neighborhood of Seattle.

 2018 Design Changes

-We are now chiseling, sanding, and faceting our trademark solid Douglas Fir braces and are also oiling the interiors of each cabinet in addition to the sweeping changes made in 2016.
-Also, bracing orientation has changed in order to provide greater rigidity and therefore greater resolution, even with our new, thinner wood options for our most popular models.
-Limited edition Orca Special released, and front ported bass reflex cabinets are now the default option for all our fullrange models.
+I am now faceting the trademark solid Douglas Fir braces and am also oiling the interiors of each cabinet in addition to the sweeping changes made back in 2016.
+Also, bracing orientation has changed in order to provide greater rigidity and therefore greater resolution, especially so with the new, thinner wood options for most popular models.
+Limited edition Orca special released in 2018, and front ported bass reflex cabinets are now the default option for all full range models in 2018.
 Rear ported cabinets are still available via special request.

 2016 Design Changes